MuslimSoftware/Jonas/mobile/README.md

-# UnisKit Mobile App (Expo)
+# jonas Mobile App (Expo)

-This directory contains the React Native mobile application for UnisKit, built using Expo.
+This directory contains the React Native mobile application for jonas, built using Expo.

 ## Prerequisites